-Data Protection law is an area which has seen rapid development in the 21st century.
-The pace of technological change, automatic data processing and the digitisation of society, mean it is assuming an increasingly critical role in our lives today.
-It regulates everything from legal responsibility for cyber-security breaches, to how social networking sites store and share data and even how its users share information about one another or others.
+Data protection law, which has developed rapidly in recent years, regulates everything from legal responsibility for cyber-security breaches, to how social networking sites store and share data and even how its users share information about one another or others.
 This all-encompassing role seeks to strike a difficult balance between protecting the rights of individuals, whilst also facilitating the movement and use of data by organisations.
-The breadth of its application has resulted in it becoming a specialised area of practice, with many companies now under an obligation to employ specialist Data Protection Officers as part of their accountability programme.
+The breadth of its application has resulted in it becoming a specialised area of practice.

-This module will provide you with a solid foundation in data protection law which will enable you to explore some of the key concepts, rules and functions of data protection law.
+This module will provide you with a solid foundation in data protection law which will enable you to explore some of its key concepts, rules and functions.
 It is 'practice' orientated bringing together 'academic law' with the types of legal issues experienced by individuals and companies today.
 Data protection is a dynamic and developing area of law; we will engage with some of the key legal, societal and technical challenges arising including, for example, online tracking and surveillance, international data flows, artificial intelligence and cryptography.